Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/Terminals/dotNet/TerminalDeveloping-Authentication.md

 This is diagrammed [here](Docs/ForDevelopers/OperatingConcepts/Authorization/AuthOverview.md).
 The key items are:

-1. If your ActivityTemplate is signalling that Authentication is required, and the Fr8 Hub can't find a valid Authorization Token, it will call your Terminal to [GET the **initialOAuthUrl**](https://fr8.co/swagger/ui/index#!/Authentication/Authentication_initial_url)
+1. If your ActivityTemplate is signalling that Authentication is required, and the Fr8 Hub can't find a valid Authorization Token, it will [POST to the Terminal](http://dev-terminals.fr8.co:25923/swagger/ui/index#!/Authentication/Authentication_GenerateOAuthInitiationURL) to retrieve the **initialOAuthUrl**
 2. You return this URL to the Hub.
 It's usually hardcoded into your Terminal.
 3. Fr8 redirects the user to this URL, triggering the OAuth process, and if all goes well receives a http response with a code.
 4. The code gets passed first from the Client to the Hub, and the Hub then passes the code to the Terminal by [POSTing to /authentication/token](https://fr8.co/swagger/ui/index#!/Authentication/Authentication_token).